-If your privately owned business is experiencing steady growth, you might be considering the idea of franchising it.
+If your privately owned business is experiencing steady growth, you might be considering the idea of “franchise my business”.
 Many entrepreneurs dream of establishing a small, locally owned business and fostering it into one of the biggest companies in the country.
 All companies started out small, even McDonald’s and Walmart!

 However, not every business is fit to be franchised.
 This is why you should speak with a franchise consultant who can tell you the truth about whether your business is suitable for franchising.